Sha1Pokala/Tata-Data-Visualization_Forage/README.md

 Welcome to the Tata Group Data Analysis Repository! 📌

-This repository contains my work on Tata Group's Job Simulation program, where I applied data visualization and analytical skills to solve business challenges using tools like Tableau and Power BI.
+This repository contains my work on Tata Group's Job Simulation program, where I applied data visualization and analytical skills to solve business challenges using tools like Tableau.

 ---